 In class exercises: Reading the course material and practicing what you know is an essential part of your education.
 That means, if you do not read the material assigned, you are cutting your education short.
-Therefore, to help you stay legit about reading, short reading quizzes and practice questions will be assigned at the beginning of each class.
+Therefore, to help you stay legit about reading, short reading exercises and practice questions will be assigned at the beginning of each class.

 Review article: This class will require a 3,000-word review article about any topic related to membranes or metabolic processes (75 pts).
 In addition, you will be responsible for the critique of two of your classmate's reviews (25 pts).
 The review will be written following the Journal of Biological Chemistry mini-review format.
 The purpose of this review article is to provide you an opportunity to read primary literature, learn about a topic you are interested in, and write in a scientific style.
 A rubric will be provided for the review article and the critique.
-This assignment will be conducted in groups of four, assigned by your instructor.
+This assignment will be conducted in groups of three.

 Exams: Four exams will be given during the quarter to assess your knowledge of the material discussed in class, additional lecture videos, and from the assigned reading.
 Each 1-hour exam will be worth 100 points.
 The format of the exams will be addressed one week prior to the exam itself.
 Although the dates of the exams are provided in the schedule below, I reserve the right to push back the exam if necessary.
 Headphones, earmuffs, noise cancellers, and other items at my discretion are strictly prohibited during the exam.
+Failure to upload the exam to Canvas within the given timeframe will result in a 10 pt/min reduction in overall score.